 $10,652 – $60,70 = $10,591.30

-How to prevent leverage account liquidation
+How to prevent blowing up your account

 There are several ways to prevent liquidation depending on what market and what kind of broker you choose.